aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![CloudWatch Metrics](DML_throughput.png?raw=true)</span> <span class="image">![CloudWatch Metrics](DML_latency.png?raw=true)</span>

-*Note:*To learn more about how to plan for Aurora monitoring and Performance guidelines please refer our [doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/MonitoringOverview.html).
+To learn more about how to plan for Aurora monitoring and Performance guidelines please refer our [doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/MonitoringOverview.html).

 DMLLatency metric reveals a spike at 22:57, when the metric reached 4442 milliseconds.
 In other words, 4.4 seconds is the average latency of all DML statements that finished during this 1-minute period.
 4 seconds is significantly higher than the baseline latency observed before the spike, therefore it’s worth investigating.